Hot Flushes… Night Sweats… Mood Swings…a few of the surgical menopause symptoms you can expect!

 Women who have undergone hysterectomy start experiencing menopausal symptoms after the operation.
 Surgical menopause causes an immediate plunge into the post-menopausal stage after they remove the ovaries and uterus.
 The surgical menopause symptoms are more sudden and clear in cases where they remove ovaries and fallopian tubes along with the uterus.

 Why does it occur?

 In a female body, the ovaries are responsible for maintaining normal levels of female hormones Progesterone and estrogen.
 If both of your ovaries are left intact during hysterectomy, there are two possible outcomes:

-If the ovaries and fallopian tubes are surgically removed with the uterus, you directly enter into surgical menopause stage.
-This is because there is sudden decline of ovarian hormones, which in turn result in surgical menopausal symptoms.
+When they remove the ovaries and fallopian tubes along with the uterus, you directly enter into surgical menopause stage.
+This is because there is a sudden decline in ovarian hormones, which in turn result in surgical menopausal symptoms.
 As there is no transition phase, you may experience symptoms of menopause after hysterectomy more severe than with natural menopause.

-Women may experience negative effects such as increased risk of osteoporosis, lack of sex drive, and increased risk of cardiovascular diseases.
+Women may experience long-term negative effects such as osteoporosis, lack of sex drive, and cardiovascular diseases.

 Management of menopause after hysterectomy: